Main illustration: Talia Gavish

 5. Customer satisfaction

 Total number of conversations and time to first response give you a good quantitative idea of how much work you’re handling and how quickly you’re handling it.
 Unfortunately, they don’t give you any idea about the quality of the work you’re doing.
-No matter how fast you’re responding, if a customer wouldn’t recommend you to a friend after your interaction you’re doing something wrong.
+No matter how fast your resolution time, if a customer wouldn’t recommend you to a friend after your interaction on live chat, you’re doing something wrong.

 Having the right data can help you answer difficult questions.
 More often than not though, it just leads to more questions.
-Choosing only a few baseline customer service metrics to track helps you avoid analysis paralysis, while giving you and your team actionable insight on both day-to-day tactics and strategic planning.
+Choosing only a few baseline customer service metrics to track helps you avoid analysis paralysis, while giving you and your customer service team actionable insight on both day-to-day tactics and strategic planning.
+This will ultimately lead to happy customers, a strong sense of customer loyalty, and less stress on your support team.